Percy Edgar Everett: Public Works Department

-Everett, like all interwar architects, could also create historicist or domestic styles when it seemed appropriate.
-Examples include the rustic style Yarra Bend Golf House (1936), the Mediterranean influenced Geelong Court House (1938), and the Collegiate Gothic Melbourne University Chemistry School (1938).
+Everett, like all interwar architects, could design in a range styles when it seemed appropriate.
+Examples include the rustic style Yarra Bend Golf House (1936), the Mediterranean influenced Geelong Court House (1938), and the Collegiate Gothic Melbourne University Chemistry School (1940).
 The many smaller police stations were quite domestic in character, with pitched roofs and simple detailing.

 In 1945, Everett went to North America to study recent trends in public architecture, but after WWII the style of buildings produced under his direction did not change.
 As public buildings were given priority, numerous public buildings with his distinctive flair, such as the TB wing at Hamilton Base Hospital (1945), Caulfield Institute of Technology (1947), and large TB Sanatoria at Heatherton and Greenvale (both 1946, now demolished) were major projects in the post war years.
 By then however, architectural progressives were calling for a more truly modern approach, as distinct from Everett's devotion to dynamic effects.

 One of many governmental projects the PWD executed at this time was the dramatic Department of Agriculture annexe to the 19th century Italianate State Government offices, built in 1948 (demolished 1997).
 The building housed sections for photography, films and radio, as well as a small cinema, because film and radio were seen as significant new methods of helping to educate and inform farmers.
 It also showed his interest in dominating older buildings, while at the same time responding to their layout.
 His 1940s additions and alterations at the Gordon Technical College in his native Geelong also display this approach.

 One Everett design however did display some true innovation at this time; while still not reflecting the postwar International Style he developed a new prototype for primary schools based on hexagonal classrooms.
 Built in cream brick, with large timber window-walls and clerestory windows, they were designed to provide the largest floor area with a minimum of materials, and the ability for all pupils to be close to the teacher.
 Extant examples remain at North Balwyn (1950), Solway (Ashburton) (1950), Red Hill Consolidated (1951), and North Coburg (1952).